GeckoEidechse/mdbook-obsidian/README.md

 [mdBook](https://github.com/rust-lang/mdBook) preprocessor to render [Obsidian](https://obsidian.md/) specific syntax in mdBook.

+To see the preprocessor in action, check out [this rendered example book](https://geckoeidechse.github.io/mdbook-obsidian/).

 To see the list of existing and supported syntax, see [this GitHub issue](https://github.com/GeckoEidechse/mdbook-obsidian/issues/1).

 > ⚠️ WIP ⚠️